LocationSt Helena, CA 94574, United States

 Architect in ChargeRoss Anderson

-From the architect.
+Text description provided by the architects.
 We were asked to create a multi-use guest pavilion on a relatively small Northern California vineyard lot that could also host sit down dinners for up to 60 people.
 We started by asking the key questions: “Where should it be within the property?”
 “How much floor area do we need for a 60 person dinner?”
 “How much volume do we need for a basketball court?”
 We also always tell ourselves to “look at the landscape first, let it dominate and lead it through.”
 The building took the form of a large Napa Valley barn.

 We sited the building along the northern edge of the vineyard lot to take advantage of the open space.
 The barn was angled in a v-shape to form a tree-sheltered courtyard abutting an open meadow of wildflowers and grasses.
 It became a giant Swiss Army Knife.